Cosiamo/cosiamo.github.io/README.md

    this.vehicleName = "Honda";
 }
 Vehicle.prototype.display = () => {
-   "Vehicle is: " + this.vehicleName;
+   return "Vehicle is: " + this.vehicleName;
 }
 ```